DataJuggler/TransparencyMaker/README.md

 I think this is a good candidate for letting people with a powerful GPU take advantage of this, but I haven't learned how to apply this yet.
 I have a 1080 TI, but I have never written any code to take advantage of a GPU.
 Volunteers anyone?

+# Known Issues
+Clicking Save sometimes causes an error.
+You can think click Continue, and are returned to your image.
+Click Save As works.

+# Upcoming Features
+It has been on my list for a long time to add a Save prompt if there are changes and you attempt to close the file or the application.

+Let me know what features you think are needed or any feedback you may have.

 # Draw Line In Color
 I thought I had code to draw a line in a specific color, but this has not been done yet apparently.